samberthol/bigquery-machinelearning/README.md

 # Using Bigquery ML for Advertising
-This project provides a Terraform deployment to create a new Google Cloud project that hosts a copy of the `thelook_ecommerce` dataset and applies different [Bigquery Machine Learning](https://cloud.google.com/bigquery/docs/bqml-introduction) technics for advertising purposes.
+This project provides a Terraform deployment to create a new Google Cloud project that hosts a copy of the `thelook_ecommerce` [public dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce) and applies different [Bigquery Machine Learning](https://cloud.google.com/bigquery/docs/bqml-introduction) technics for advertising purposes.

 **Disclaimer** : This is not supported code by Google and is provided as is, without warranties of any kind.